ducktapeai/ducktape/README.md

 Your AI-powered command-line productivity assistant for macOS.
 DuckTape seamlessly integrates with Apple's native apps while providing natural language interaction.

+We coined the term Productivity as AI, Smooth as a Duck "Unlock Productivity with AI—For Everyone, On Every Device"

 ## Features

 - **Natural Language Support** - Just type what you want in plain English